Safeguarding and Child Protection Policy

 Mandatory reporting duty for teachers

-All staff, particularly teachers at East Wichel Community Primary School and Nursery understand the duty to report to Police where they discover that FGM appears to have been carried out on a girl under the age of 18.
-It will be rare for teachers to see visual evidence, and they should not be examining pupils/ students.
+All staff, particularly teachers at East Wichel Primary School & Nursery understand the duty to report to Police where they discover that FGM appears to have been carried out on a girl under the age of 18.
+It will be rare for teachers to see visual evidence, and they should not be examining pupils.

-Staff at East Wichel Community Primary School and Nursery understand that if there is a suspicion that a girl may be travelling for the purposes of FGM, the teacher or DSL will report this directly to Police as the child may be in immediate risk of harm.
+Staff at East Wichel Primary School & Nursery understand that if there is a suspicion that a girl may be travelling for the purposes of FGM, the teacher or DSL will report this directly to Police as the child may be in immediate risk of harm.

 Phone 101 if a known case (999 if the child is in immediate risk of harm).
-It is also good practice to inform Contact Swindon of these actions).
+It is also good practice to inform Children and Families Contact Swindon of these actions).

 Child on Child abuse and Sexual Violence and Sexual Harassment between children

-All staff at East Wichel Community Primary School and Nursery have a zero-tolerance approach to sexual violence and sexual harassment, they will be vigilant to what they hear, are told and see and will report all concerns, disclosures or incidents to the DSL.
+All staff will be vigilant to what they hear, are told and see and will report all concerns, disclosures or incidents to the DSL.

-Staff at East Wichel Community Primary School and Nursery will challenge any inappropriate behaviour between peers, they will not downplay or dismiss behaviours as ‘just banter’, ‘just having a laugh’, ‘part of growing up’ or ‘boys being boys’.
-All Staff at East Wichel Community Primary School and Nursery will develop and model the ethos and culture of our school’s zero tolerance of this type of behaviour and will support and encourage children to come forward and report any issues or concerns they have.
+Staff at East Wichel Primary School & Nursery will challenge any inappropriate behaviour between peers, they will not downplay or dismiss behaviours as ‘just banter’, ‘just having a laugh’, ‘part of growing up’ or ‘boys being boys’.
+All Staff at East Wichel Primary School & Nursery will develop and model the ethos and culture of our school’s zero tolerance of this type of behaviour and will support and encourage children to come forward and report any issues or concerns they have.

 All staff will be trained to recognise signs and symptoms which may signal a child is at risk from sexual harassment or sexual violence and all other types of child on child abuse.